ccattuto/riscv-python/README.md

 - The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.
 - When a trap condition is triggered, if `mtvec` is set to zero, the emulator's trap handler is invoked and supports Newlib's system calls.
 If you install your own trap handler (non-zero `mtvec`), you are responsible for all trap behavior including system calls.
 - `EBREAK` traps with `a7 >= 0xFFFF0000` are used as a debug bridge, regardless of `mtvec`.
 See `riscv-py.h` for simple logging macros using this facility.
 These logging macros do not depend on Newlib.
-- The emulated architecure supports unaligned memory accesses and will not trap when they occur.
+- The emulated architecture supports unaligned memory accesses and will not trap when they occur.
 - The 64-bit registers `mtime` and `mtimecmp` are accessible via CSR instructions (rather than being memory-mapped) at addresses `0x7C0` (low 32 bits of `mtime`), `0x7C1` (high 32 bits of `mtime`), `0x7C2` (low 32 bits of `mtimecmp`), and `0x7C3` (high 32 bits of `mtimecmp`).
 Writes to `mtime` and `mtimecmp` are atomic for the whole 64-bit register and occur when the second word of the register is written.

 ###  Performance notes